 Bachelors degree in for instance engineering, biology, chemistry, food, animal husbandry

 Delivery of project report and final written exam.
 Project report accounts for 40% and written exam 60 % of the mark

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)

 Reduction of credits:

 The first part of the topic is identtical with AQX 251, and a student can not get credits for both courses, 100% credit reduction

 Structured lectures 24 hours, guided working with exercieses 20 hours,

-The cource is a part of the AQ-food cooperation with NTNU, DTU, UoI.
-The cource is given in cooperation with SLU.
+The course is a part of the AQ-food cooperation with NTNU, DTU and UoI.
 The course is e-learning course and can be followed on web.

 Allowed examination aids: A1 No calculator, no other aids

 Examination details: Continuous exam: A - E / F